Schinzel/atexpose/README.md

 # Versions
 ## Features added for next release
 - New feature: Generators
+- JavaScript client generator added.
+Translates the api to a JavaScript client.
 - API requests prefixed with `api` instead of `call`
 - Aliases are no longer supported
 - Data types `Float` and `JSONObject` are no longer supported